siemens-mobile-hacks/siemens-mobile-hacks.github.io/reverse-engineering/arm-debugger.md

+[⬅️ Back to the index][./index.md]

-# Download
+# ArmDebugger
 - Download: [ArmDebugger 0.7.9 M2.rar](https://web.archive.org/web/20160806055159/http://forum.allsiemens.com/files/armd-0.7.9m2_296.rar) - latest version with fixes for ELKA/NSG.
 - [Topic on forum.allsiemens.com](https://web.archive.org/web/20160806060433/http://forum.allsiemens.com/viewtopic.php?t=20735)

-You can use wine on Linux or OSX.
+For more info, read README.txt in the archive or topic on forum.

+For Linux or OSX: it works fine on wine.

 # CGSN patch
 To use the debugger you need to install a special patch called "CGSN Patch".
 This patch can be automatically generated using ArmDebugger.